ianstormtaylor/slate/docs/guides/installing-slate.md

 // Create our initial state... const initialState = Raw.deserialize({
+  nodes: [
+    {
       kind: 'block',
       type: 'paragraph',
       nodes: [
         {
           kind: 'text',
           ranges: [
             {
               text: 'A line of text in a paragraph.'
+            }
+          ]
         }
       ]
     }